msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * Uploading missing images

 = 1.7 =
-* Official IfthenPay plugin status \o/
+* Official ifthenpay plugin status \o/
 * New “SMS payment instructions” class to be able to integrate with SMS sending plugins in the future
 * New `multibanco_ifthen_sms_instructions` filter to customize the SMS payment instructions
 * [WooCommerce - APG SMS Notifications](https://wordpress.org/support/plugin/woocommerce-apg-sms-notifications) plugin integration: it’s now possible to add the Multibanco payment details to the SMS message sent by this plugin by using the %multibanco_ifthen% variable on the message template